Frequently Asked Questions

 Just as with adult patients, a full history will be taken In addition we will ask about the pregnancy, birth and their social and physical development too.
 For the examination, parents are asked to undress their babies down to their nappies.
 Older children may be required to remove some of their clothes depending on the problem.
 Some simple tests of muscle tone, reflexes, hearing and understanding may be conducted.
 Where possible this is done through play and observation, often with the parent’s help.

-Examination involves gentle pressures on various parts of the child’s body (not just the head as the word “cranial” might suggest).
+Examination involves gentle pressures on various parts of the child’s body, including the head.
 The Osteopath will then discuss what they feel is happening and how Osteopathy could help, how many sessions it should take.
 They may also give advice on things to do at home to support the treatment.
 Treatment then involves the use of very gentle techniques to release tensions within the head, spine, joints and limbs.

 Treatment doesn’t hurt.
 Many babies and children find it a very relaxing experience and enjoy their sessions.
 Some children may get upset by the “newness” of the situation or object to being undressed and moved around.
 We make every effort to ensure that both you and your child are happy and comfortable.
 We have plenty of toys and books at the clinic.
 You can play with, read to, cuddle or even feed during the treatment.
 If you feel uncomfortable with any aspect of the treatment please tell the Osteopath.